Lessons from sport that can help us survive uncertainty, complexity and ambiguity

 Focus on what will really deliver results

 Whether you’re an elite athlete or a business leader, you are guaranteed to be faced with the challenges that this uncertain, complex and ambiguous world throws at us.
-Recognising the challenges, they bring, and putting in place practical steps to deal with them is the key to success both on the pitch and in the office.
+Recognising the challenges putting in place practical steps to deal with them is the key to success both on the pitch and in the office.